Westbrook Town Hall - Reopening September 14, 2020

 [Anything in red is a link - click on it]

-The Town of Westbrook is updating the Plan of Conservation & Development.
-An update of the plan is required every ten years Your thoughts and ideas are needed to create a vision with common goals for the community’s future.
-Click here to learn more and to review the five 2020 Plan Booklets.
+An update of the plan is required every ten years.
+Your thoughts and ideas are needed to create a vision with common goals for the community’s future.
+Click here to learn more and to review the six 2020 Plan Booklets.

 Westbrook Economic Action Initiative (WEAI)